An easy Mexican side dish made in the time it takes to cook rice!

 For Instant Pot: Close lid and make sure release valve is sealed.

-Press 'meat' option and set to 55 minutes.
-When meat is done, carefully release valve with oven mitt or spoon to release pressure.
+Close lid and make sure the release valve is in the sealed position.
+Press 'meat' option and set to 35 minutes.
+When meat is done allow to sit in the pot on lo for 15 more minutes, then carefully release valve with oven mitt or spoon to release pressure.

 Remove meat from pot and set on cutting board, discard all but 1/2 cup liquid and onions.
 Use two forks to shred pork, discarding fat along the way.
-Add back to Instant Pot
+Add pork back to Instant Pot to keep warm

 If you want those browned crispy edges, sear in the Instant Pot using the saute feature for a few minutes!

 Prep all ingredients.
 If you need to see how to work with a hot pepper see link in blog post above.